 Coffee is very much a global phenomenon and an essential part of people’s everyday lives.
 Here are ten coffee facts you might not know about your morning brew.

 Coffee has been at the centre of our social lives in one form or another since the mid 14th century.
-Although no one is certain about its exact origins, there are many legends about its discovery, and all of them emphasise how quickly the beverage became an integral part of the cultures it spread into.
+Although no one is certain about its exact origins, there are many legends about its discovery, and all of them emphasise how quickly the newly discovered beverage became an integral part of the cultures it spread into.

 The word ‘coffee’ comes from the Arabic word qahwah, which originally referred to a type of wine.